Top Canadian Dividend ETFs

 Vanguard Canadian High Dividend Yield Index ETF (VDY)

-Vanguard Canada remains a low-cost ETF leader and Canadian investors have benefited from their direction in recent years – thanks Vanguard!
-With a low MER, there are only two major downsides I see to this product.
-One, the top-10 holdings dominate it.
-(I’ve actually chosen to own all these top-10 VDY stocks directly in my portfolio but your mileage may vary.)
+One, the top-10 holdings dominate it, too many financials – you need to diversify away from top-6 banks.
+(I’ve actually chosen to own all these top-10 VDY stocks directly in my portfolio and more but your mileage may vary.)
 Two, the monthly distributions from this fund are a bit erratic.
 Otherwise, I believe this fund is top consideration for income and long-term growth.
-At the time of this post, since inception the fund has returned about 9%.
-That’s pretty good for our Canadian market.

 Image from Vanguard VDY.